Erdos-Projects/fall-2025-climate-change-and-hydropower/Sreelakshmi/README.md

 Here is a link to the dataset from NID that I have put in my Google Drive for easy access (in CSV format): [link](https://drive.google.com/file/d/1SSTUEoitEWkfp5d7WKd57qBjCSg3i13Y/view?usp=sharing)

 Here is a link to the source: [link](https://nid.sec.usace.army.mil/nid/#/dams/search/sy=@purposeIds:(6)&viewType=map&resultsType=dams&advanced=false&hideList=false&eventSystem=false)

+I have added a new python script based on Cory's script for extracting data from USGS.
+I have made it such that it can extract data from 30 years ago till now (though for the test lat and long some of these doesn't seem to be available).
+The code can also extract multiple input features at the same time, it looks for the closest station that measures the parameter with a limit of 100 km and then extract the mean and if that is not available the instantaneous value for the parameter.
+It also combines all of these to one table.